MicrosoftDocs/sql-docs/docs/relational-databases/performance/tune-performance-with-the-query-store.md

 #### Queries with multiple plans

-These queries are especially interesting because they're candidates for regressions due to plan choice change.
+Queries with more than one plan are especially interesting, because they can be candidates for a regression in performance due to a change in plan choice.

 The following query identifies the queries with the highest number of plans: